FIREFIGHT-RELOADED/FIREFIGHT-RELOADED-src-sdk-2013/README.md

 -------------------------------------------------------------

 As this is a Half-Life 2/Source Engine mod, a file named LICENCE.md is included which includes Valve's Source 1 SDK licence.
 All code written by Valve and Bitl are covered by this licence.
-All code used in FIREFIGHT RELOADED can be used in your Source Engine game/mod, however you must give credit to Bitl in any part of your mod, in-game and/or out of game.
-Along with that, you must still comply with Valve's Source 1 SDK licence unless you have been given permission by Valve to distribute your Source Engine game/mod commercially.
+Code used in FIREFIGHT RELOADED may be used for your Source Engine game/mod, however you must give credit to Bitl if you do use code from this mod into your Source SDK project.